AbuBakr-S/js-and-the-dom-notes/README.md

 However, we've lost access to the individual paragraphs.

 ### Event Delegation
+Event Delegation is the process of delegating to a parent element the ability to manage events for child elements.
+We are able to do this by making use of:

+- the event object and its .target property
+- the different phases of an event

 1. a paragraph element is clicked
 2. the event goes through the capturing phase
 3. it reaches the target